 Leave site Skip to content

-You are here: Home » News » Increased patrols amid social media trend targeting Bristol schools
+You are here: Home » News » Increased patrols amid social media trend targeting schools

-Increased patrols amid social media trend targeting Bristol schools
+Increased patrols amid social media trend targeting schools

 Avon and Somerset Force crest on a black background 2024

-We are aware of social media posts linked to a national trend which is dividing schools and encouraging violence among pupils in Bristol.
+We are aware of social media posts linked to a national trend which is dividing schools and encouraging violence among pupils, and referencing schools in Bristol and South Gloucestershire.

-Neighbourhood officers and partner agencies are in contact with schools to offer crime prevention advice and reassurance patrols will be held while we continue to monitor the situation.
+Neighbourhood officers and partner agencies are in contact with schools across both areas to offer crime prevention advice and reassurance patrols will be held while we continue to monitor the situation.

 We have seen images advertising the trend posted on several social media platforms, and additional patrols will be carried out to provide community reassurance while maintaining a heightened, visible presence.